EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 <!-- ## Necromancer/Minionmancer
 the idea is class that can controll multiple (as many as possible) minions while still keeping action economy clean and doesn't create too much book keeping.
-Probably gonna make something between true minionmancer and summoner from PF2 cross-breed with 5e Warlock -->
+Probably gonna make something between true minionmancer and summoner from PF2 cross-breed with 5e Warlock
+Maybe something in direction of Spirit caller?
+-->